Colleges by Location

 Student Organizations

 If you are interested in music, you can join the Truman State University band or chorus.
-If the world of acting appeals to you, there is a drama club you can join.
-For individuals with an interest in media and communication, Truman State University publishes its own newspaper and has its own radio station.
+For students with a talent for acting, there is a drama club.
+Interested in media and communication?
+Truman State University publishes its own newspaper and has its own radio station.

 Student Services

-Truman State University offers a number of services needed for a pleasant and secure life on campus.
+Truman State University has a number of services crucial for a comfortable and secure life on campus.

 24/7 emergency phone and alarm devices are available.
 There are electronically operated dormitory entrances.
-There is a security patrol that operates around the clock.
-The late-night transport/escort service is available.
+There is a security patrol that operates 24 hours a day.
+The after-hours transportation/escort service is available.

-There is a medical clinic with personal/psychological counseling.
+There is a health clinic with personal/psychological counseling.
 In addition, other services like Women's Center are available to the students of Truman State University.

-All in all, campus life at Truman State University is rich and vibrant and provides everything most students need.
+All in all, campus life at Truman State University is rich and vibrant and provides all you need for a comfortable stay.

 Career Services